 Target hypoallergenic formulas use casein as a source of protein, casein, and whey, are two components derived from cow’s milk.
 They have no difference between them, but each one has a different digestion time; whey is digested quickly.

 Target hypoallergenic formula uses palm oil and coconut oil as fat sources, the carbohydrate source is corn syrup and has no added sucrose (sugar table).
-Moreover, it does have probiotics (Lactobacillus rhamnosus gg) as Nutramigen, they are good bacterias found naturally in our bowls, and they have many benefits for a baby’s digestive and immune system like reducing the incidence of diarrhea and risk of eczema and may also help with colic.
+Moreover, it does have probiotics (Lactobacillus rhamnosus gg) as Nutramigen, they are good bacteria found naturally in our bowls, and they have many benefits for a baby’s digestive and an immune system like reducing the incidence of diarrhea and risk of eczema and may also help with colic.

 It’s lactose and gluten-free and has DHA and ARA.
 Also, it is a non-GMO formula.